 My favourite passage in The Alchemists’ Council–the final paragraph of Chapter Six–centres on Jaden’s revelation about amber.
 The scene takes place in the Amber Garden, the most tranquil and exquisite of all the landscapes within Council dimension.
 The garden is filled with “resin-imbued trees” that transform into a “glistening spectacle” in the evening light (xi; 321).
 The Amber Garden is also a place of mourning for the alchemists, a place where they openly shed their tears.

 The connection between tears and amber is as ancient as Council dimension.
-In one Greek myth, for example, “Phaethon was mourned by his sisters.
-The legend is that Phaethon’s weeping sisters were eventually transformed into trees, their tears turning into amber” (Mythography).
+In one Greek myth, for example, “Phaeton’s sisters, the Heliades, lament his fate and are turned into poplar trees on the banks of the river, and their tears turn into amber” (Mythography).
 This and other amber-related myths can be read via the Amber Museum.

 At my mothers memorial, many of her friends laid roses on her urn.
 She loved yellow roses in particular.
 Instead of rose petals, I sprinkled small beads of amber to represent my tears.
 She would have appreciated their connection both to her painting and to my writing.